ahbarnett/DPLS-demos/README.md

 and the pressure-drop-driven Stokes Dirichlet (no-slip velocity inclusion) BVP.
 There are separate codebases for single-inclusion (dense direct solver) vs multi-inclusion (fast multipole based iterative solver).

 Language: MATLAB (without any Toolboxes) / Octave.
-The multi-inclusion cases need FMM2D (a fortran library with MEX interfaces) to be built.
+The multi-inclusion cases need FMMLIB2D (a fortran library with MEX interfaces).

 Authors: Gary Marple and Alex Barnett.
 (C) 2017.